-There are no perfect cases.
-The discussion area is a place to examine what went wrong, what may have done differently in retrospect, how this case could have been improved.
-New information may not be added in this section and nothing that would need a reference should be added to this section.
+- There are no perfect cases.
+The discussion should examine what went wrong, what may have done differently in retrospect, how this case could have been improved.
+New information may not be added in this section and nothing needing a reference should be added to this section.
 Include a complete constructive evaluation of case deficiencies, mistakes, and/or complications.
-Identify potential changes to be made in future cases

-■ Shelter Medicine Practice applicants must include an analysis of all aspects of case management, including physical and behavioral health, quality of life, outcomes and implications for the population and the shelter (e.g., infectious disease risks, public health implications, resource allocation, etc.).
+Identify potential changes to be made in future cases. - Shelter Medicine Practice applicants must include an analysis of all aspects of case management, including physical and behavioral health, quality of life, outcomes and implications for the population and the shelter (e.g., infectious disease risks, public health implications, resource allocation, etc.).
 Implications and applications for management of similar cases in other types of shelter settings must be included.
-Limitations of the case management due to the applicant's role (e.g., consultant, part-time staff, etc) must be included, if applicable
+Limitations of the case management due to the applicant's role (e.g., consultant, part-time staff, etc.) must be included, if applicable.